WilsonCWu/battlegame_server/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+* This might result fail on `psycopg2` if you don't already have postgres `apt` installed(I installed way too many postgres things to know which one was needed)

-Make an `.env` with the following:
+Make an `.env` in the root git folder with the following:
 ```
 SECRET_KEY=<type something here>
 POSTGRES_PASSWORD=postgres